alme197112/asd-and-Rizzo.github.io/documenting-net-software-development.md

 - Several different contractions.
 ProcessItemId is not contracted in one place, contracted to ProcItemId in another and to PIID in third one.[10]

 **Right tools**

-Choose right language and tool to put something into mind of reader.
+Choose right language and tool to put something into mind of reader and help writer.
 There are tools for:

 - mind [9] and concept mapping[8] [13]